Human Services Associate

 Learn by doing.

 Full program course offerings are now available at Ashland, New Richmond, Rice Lake and Superior.
-Take courses online, by interactive television, and in person in a traditional classroom setting.
+Take courses online, by interactive television, flex, Your Choice and in person in a traditional classroom setting.

 Convenient for You

 Full program course offerings are available at the Ashland, New Richmond, Rice Lake and Superior campus locations.
 Take classes online, by interactive television and in traditional classroom format.

 You'll develop community connections with courses that immerse you in the community.
 Engage in 300+ hours of supervised community-based fieldwork, network with human service professionals and participate in service-focused activities.

 Graduates will meet the educational requirements for Wisconsin’s Substance Abuse Counselor certification, will be added to Wisconsin’s Community-Based Residential Facility (CBRF) Employee Registry and will receive the American Red Cross First Aid Basic with Choking Certification of Completion.

 Coursework addresses the scope, values, and principles of the human services profession.
 Emphasis is placed on ethical practice, professionalism, individual, group and family counseling/casework and substance abuse assessment and treatment.
 Learned knowledge and skills will be applied through counseling simulations, community-based observation and field experiences within area organizations and agencies